July 26, 2024

 This report shows the currency used in sales; it is available only to Shopify Payments merchants.

-Example: For international sellers, this report clarifies currency trends and helps you set prices, run promotions, and plan currency-specific inventory.
+Example: For international sellers, this report clarifies currency trends and helps you set prices, run promotions, and plan currency-specific products.

 26. Shopify Total Sales by Sales Channel